Erin Kwiatkowski focuses her practice on sanctions law, anti-corruption measures, export and import controls, and forced labor prevention.

 Representative Experience

 Prior to joining Pillsbury, Erin’s legal focus revolved around public and private international law.
-She worked as a student attorney in Michigan Law’s International Transactions Clinic and spent a summer working in Rome, Italy at a firm focused on International Sports Arbitration.
+She worked as a student attorney in Michigan Law’s International Transactions Clinic and spent a summer working in Rome, Italy at a law firm focused on International Sports Arbitration.
 In her final year, Erin represented the University of Michigan Law School at the Salzburg Cutler Fellows Program.

 Professional Highlights